dbos-inc/dbos-docs/docs/cloud-tutorials/secrets.md

 title: Secrets and Environment Variables
 ---

-We recommend using secrets to manage your application environments in DBOS Cloud.
+We recommend using _secrets_ to securely manage your application's secrets and environment variables in DBOS Cloud.
 Secrets are key-value pairs that are securely stored in DBOS Cloud and made available to your application as environment variables.

 ## Managing and Using Secrets